-g The living area battery is discharged by the closed circuit current which some electrical appliances continuously require.
+The living area battery is discharged by the closed circuit current which some electrical appliances continuously require.

-- \triangleright Total discharge damages the battery. - ▷ Recharge battery in good time.
+- ▷ Total discharge damages the battery. - ▷ Recharge battery in good time.

-A completely charged living area battery will be totally discharged via a closed circuit current (inactive appliances).
+Even a fully charged living area battery can, after an extended period, be fully discharged via a closed-circuit current (inactive appliances).